MeRupamGanguly/interview-preparation/Golang.md

 copy(dst, src) // deep copy
 ```
 A slice in Go is a descriptor (header) with three fields: Pointer to the underlying backing array, Length, Capacity
-So when you assign a slice to another, we are just copying the header.
+So when we assign a slice to another, we are just copying the header.
 Both slices point to the same backing array — that's a shallow copy.

 By assignment, the memory address of the backing array is the same for both of src and dst slices.